 Diagnosis & Treatment

 X-rays determine if there are fractures of the vertebrae or whether the alignment of the neck has been altered.
 In most cases, conservative care for the first several weeks is usually all that is needed.
 Muscle relaxers, anti-inflammatory medicines, ice, stretching, chiropractic or physical therapy frequently help.
 In more severe cases, further diagnostic testing is required to evaluate if structures other than muscle are involved.

 Useful tests include electrodiagnostics (to detect nerve damage), musculoskeletal ultrasound (to localize weak, torn, or stretched ligaments), advanced imaging such as MRI to look for surgical injuries, and even thermographic studies under cold stress to look for more specialized nerve pathology.

 The course of treatment will vary depending upon which injured structures (ligament, nerve, disk, etc.) are involved.
 There are several treatment options available, the majority of which do not require a surgical approach and can be very successful in resolving chronic whiplash pain.
-Examples include trigger point injection s to loosen muscle, prolotherapy (injections to regrow torn or stretched ligament), and regenerative medicine techniques such as Platelet Rich Plasma (PRP) or Stem Cell to repair injured tissue.
+Examples include trigger point injection s to loosen muscle, prolotherapy (injections to regrow torn or stretched ligament), and regenerative medicine techniques such as Platelet Rich Plasma (PRP) to repair injured tissue.
 Of course there are more options as well; many more.